kekonn/Transmission.PushbulletImport/configuration.md

 All Environment Variables pertaining to the importer have to be prefixed with "TPI_".

 * TPI_PBAPI: Pusbhullet API key
-* TPI_CHANNEL: Pushbullet channel tag
+* TPI_PBDEVICE: Pushbullet target device
 * TPI_THOST: Transmission Hostname